Southside Park Image

 March off of the RCR Sentries

-Rogers TV Woodstock will be broadcasting the ceremony live starting at 10:45 a.m. on the morning of Nov.
+Rogers TV Woodstock will broadcast the ceremony live starting at 10:45 a.m. on the morning of Nov.
 11, and will re-broadcast at 2 p.m. and 6 p.m.

 Thank You!